 Good news everyone, another version of the IP Fabric platform is officially out.
-The 3.1.2 version is not including any major updates or enhancements, but rather minor improvements and small features that directly respond to multiple clients' requests.
+The 3.1.2 version is including minor improvements and small features that directly respond to multiple clients' requests.

 From now on, it's possible to limit the number of concurrent sessions during the discovery process down to only 1 session at a time.
 Please be aware that having the platform manage only 1 session at a time will greatly slow down the discovery process for complex networks.
-This option was added for special cases or testing.
+Our team added this option for special cases or testing.

 Starting with version 3.1.0, we added support for SNMP (CPU, RAM, storage, network) monitoring of the platform itself.
 With 3.1.2 it's possible to add multiple pollers.

 Besides, the TLSv1.2 is now the only allowed HTTPS protocol.
 Further, IP Fabric has greatly improved the loading time of its Network Assurance Dashboard.